syncfusion-content/xamarin-docs/Xamarin/TimePicker/How_To/How_to_handle_time_changed.md

 documentation: ug
 ---

-# How to handle time changed using TimeSelected event
+# How to handle time changed using the TimeSelected event
 You can perform an operation when selecting time using the `TimeSelected` event.
 The TimeSelected event returns the following arguments:

 <table>